frappe/bench/README.md

 - Nginx (for production)
 - Nodejs
 - Redis
-- wkhtmltopdf (for pdf generation)
+- wkhtmltopdf with patched Qt (for pdf generation)

 #### 2. Install Bench